 Other Features and Considerations

 - Draught Tubes – Draught Tubes are filled with Insulation, and usually run along the side of the sleeping bag zipper to keep warmth from escaping.
-This is a must for Cold Camping environments.
+Draught Tubes are a must for cold weather camping environments.

 - Draft collar.
 Make sure you Bag fits securely around your shoulders.
 This will help prevent your body heat from escaping.
 A draft collar is designed to prevent heat loss from your neck and shoulders.
-These are usually in colder weather bags, and not seen in most summer bags.
+They are usually found in colder weather bags, and not available in most summer bags.